Debt Recovery Services CUADRS2023

 The Debt Recovery Services CUA is designed to help you recover unpaid Australian and overseas accounts, in a way that is efficient, cost effective and with minimal risk.

 You can pick and buy from contractors without having to call for quotes.
-Choose from four qualified debt collecting agencies to recover your debts on a 'no success no fee' model.
+Choose from five qualified debt collecting agencies to recover your debts on a 'no success no fee' model.
 The CUA rates are maximum rates - you can negotiate lower prices based on debt value or volume.

 Services on offer include: